kstenerud/concise-text-encoding/cte-specification.md

 ### String

+TODO: Strings may not need quotes:
+- similar rules to identifiers in programming languages
+- do not begin with numerals or any symbol other than `_`
+- do not contain spaces
+- do not conflict with other defined objects like true, false, t, f, nil, nan, inf, etc

 An array of UTF-8 encoded bytes, without a byte order mark (BOM).
 Strings must be enclosed in double-quotes `"`, and cannot contain values or sequences that evaluate to NUL.

 The following escape sequences are allowed inside a string's contents, and must be in lower case: